Don't bank on U.S. drug price rises, warns GSK boss

 Witty argues his company is well placed in the looming pricing crunch, following its move to shift emphasis towards selling more affordable consumer health products and cheaper medicines.

-That strategy included a decision to sell its high-margin marketed cancer drugs to Novartis NOVN.VX, prompting scepticism among some investors who questioned the logic of exiting one of the hottest areas of medicine.
+That strategy included a decision to sell its high-margin marketed cancer drugs to Novartis, prompting scepticism among some investors who questioned the logic of exiting one of the hottest areas of medicine.

 Excitement about a raft of pricey new drugs for cancer and other serious diseases has been a major driver of pharma and biotech stocks in the last three years, although Witty cautioned the good times would not necessarily last.